ghostwriter2025/NEXUS/README.md

 # NEXUS
+Anonymized sample datasets and demo files for the paper NEXUS: Towards Accurate and Scalable Mapping between Vulnerabilities and Attack Techniques (for review purposes, no code included).

+Copyright (c) 2025.

-This repository provides anonymized datasets and demonstration files related to the paper "NEXUS: Towards Accurate and Scalable Mapping between Vulnerabilities and Attack Techniques" for review purposes.
-No source code is included.
+The sample datasets and demonstration files in this repository are provided solely for the purpose of reviewing the paper "NEXUS: Towards Accurate and Scalable Mapping between Vulnerabilities and Attack Techniques."

+These samples are anonymized and intended exclusively for paper review.
+Reuse, redistribution, or modification of these materials outside the context of the review process is not permitted without explicit permission from the authors.